civicrm/civicrm-dev-docs/docs/hooks/hook_civicrm_xmlMenu.md

 ## Summary

 This hook is called when building CiviCRM's menu structure, which is used to render urls in CiviCRM.

+## Notes

 This hook should be used when you want to register your custom module url's in CiviCRM.
-You will need to visit
-<your_site>/civicrm/menu/rebuild?reset=1 to pick up your additions.
+You will need to visit `/civicrm/menu/rebuild?reset=1` to pick up your additions.

 !!! note "Comparison of Related Hooks"
     This is one of three related hooks.
 The hooks:

     -   [hook_civicrm_navigationMenu](/hooks/hook_civicrm_navigationMenu.md) manipulates the navigation bar at the top of every screen
     -   [hook_civicrm_alterMenu](/hooks/hook_civicrm_alterMenu.md) manipulates the list of HTTP routes (using PHP arrays)
     -   [hook_civicrm_xmlMenu](/hooks/hook_civicrm_xmlMenu.md) manipulates the list of HTTP routes (using XML files)